wrr/rack-wwwhisper/heroku-doc.md

 Order of Rack middleware matters.
 Authentication should be performed early, before any middleware that produces sensitive responses is invoked.
+Rails allows to check middleware order with a command.

+    :::term
+    RAILS_ENV=production; foreman run rake middleware

 wwwhisper by default inserts an iframe to HTML responses.
-The iframe contains an email of currently logged in user and a logout button.
+The iframe contains an email of a currently logged in user and a logout button.
 If Rack is configured to compress responses, compression middleware should be put before wwwhisper, otherwise the iframe won't be inserted.

 ### Push the configuration and test the authorization